Measurements with Computed Tomography

 CT examination of the shape and position of the gold wires in an electron beam deflection system

-Analysis of the assembly condition of VR glasses using computer tomography
+Analysis of the assembly condition of VR glasses using computed tomography

 © Fraunhofer IOF

-Analysis of the assembly condition of VR glasses using computer tomography
+Analysis of the assembly condition of VR glasses using computed tomography

-Detection of assembly errors in a microscope lens
+Detection of assembly errors in a microscope objective lens

 © Fraunhofer IOF

-Detection of assembly errors in a microscope lens
+Detection of assembly errors in a microscope objective lens

 Downloads for product sheets on our research topics